braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

-Because this multi-stage compilation, it is not always possible to regenerate a single element without regenerating the whole BRAPH 2.
+Because of this multi-stage compilation, it is not always possible to regenerate a single element without regenerating the whole BRAPH 2.
 Nevertheless, it is usually possible to regenerate a single element as long as the element already exists and its props have not been changed.
 This can be done with the function `regenerate()`, as shown in Code 2.

 **Code 2.** **Regeneration of elements.**
-		The function `regenerate()` can be used to regenerate some elements, as long as they already exist in the current BRAPH 2 compilation and their list of props has not been altered (e.g., renamed, moved, added).
-In this case, it is necessary to recompile BRAPH 2 with `braph2genesis`.
+		The function `regenerate()` can be used to regenerate some elements, as long as they already exist in the current BRAPH 2 compilation and their list of props has not been altered (e.g., renamed, moved, added), in which case it is necessary to recompile BRAPH 2 with `braph2genesis`.
 ````matlab
 >> close all; delete(findall(0, 'type', 'figure')); clear all  ①